Looking for a Humanist community?

 The Yale Humanist Community is dedicated to developing, supporting, and growing a diverse community of Humanists, atheists, agnostics, and the nonreligious at Yale and beyond.
 There are many ways you can get involved, and we offer a number of regular events—some are on campus at Yale, while others are at The Grove (760 Chapel St, New Haven, CT 06510).
 Many are open not just to students but also to the general public.
 Be sure check out our calendar of Upcoming Events, and see below for more information.
 Be sure to click on the links for more information about each!

 Humanist Haven – A twice monthly community gathering where you can ask big questions, explore what gives your life meaning and purpose, and act to make the world a better place.
 Join us on the first and third Sundays at 1 PM at The Grove (760 Chapel Street New Haven, CT), unless otherwise noted.
 Visit http://bit.ly/HumanistHaven for upcoming speakers and topics.

 Special Events on Campus – Yale Humanist Community regularly hosts special events on campus with authors, activists, and academics.
 Sign up for the YHC newsletter to get updates about these events and more: http://bit.ly/YHCnews

 Yale Undergraduate Humanist Society – A group for undergraduate students interested in the Humanist values of reason and compassion that hosts weekly events in the form of society dinners—every Wednesday at 6 PM on campus at Silliman—debates, movie nights, and socials.
-To contact the student Directors of the Society and join the official list serv to get updates, email them at HumanistYalies@gmail.com.
+Interested?
+Email firstname.lastname@example.org.

 The None/Others – A student collaborative for Humanist, Atheist, Agnostic, non-Christian, and/or non-traditional students at YDS focused on opening up multi-faith cooperation and dialogue opportunities for non-religious students, and on fostering fully inclusive community within YDS.
 To find out more, please email the YHC or contact the None/Others directly at YDSNoneOthers@gmail.com.